Zeyad2003/GUI-Employee-System/README.md

 6. Run ```FinalProject``` Class.
 <hr>

-# It was great experience and nice Team Work and excited about the next11
+# It was great experience and nice Team Work and excited about the next